IntelliTect/Coalesce/docs/pages/stacks/vue/coalesce-vue-vuetify/components/c-table.rst

 ..
 MARKER:summary

 A table component for displaying the contents of a :ref:`ListViewModel <VueListViewModels>`.
 Also supports modifying the list's :ref:`sort parameters <DataSourceStandardParameters>` by clicking on column headers.
+Pairs well with a :ref:`c-list-pagination`.

 ..
 MARKER:summary-end